 They can then choose a meeting name, time, length, and location.
 This will generate a meeting on your calendar, and a notification will be sent to remind you and your invitees before the meeting begins.

-ScheduleOnce is a good tool for sales teams.
-It prioritizes easy connection between your companies' prospects and sales team to feed directly into the funnel.
+Built by OnceHub, ScheduleOnce is a tool that sales teams can use to schedule meetings.
+It prioritizes creating an easy connection between your companies' prospects and sales team, so that those prospects feed directly into the flywheel.

-It's easily embedded into your website, marketing, and email marketing campaigns, so rather than just merely allowing for lead capture, your prospect can immediately schedule from their first point of contact.
+It's easily embedded into your website, marketing, and email marketing campaigns — so rather than merely allowing for lead capture, your prospect can immediately schedule from their first point of contact.